cocos/cocos-docs/en/editor/extension/scene-script.md

 # Call the engine API and project script

-In a plugin, a special script called a scene script can be created in assets\.
-This special script can call the engine API and other projects scripts to achieve special functionality, including:
+In a plugin, a special script called a scene script can be created in `assets\.` This special script can call the engine API and other projects scripts to achieve special functionality, including:

 - Traverse the nodes in the scene to get or change the data.
 - Call the other scripts in the project to complete the job.

 ## Registering the scene script

-First add a `scene` field to the `contributions` property of `pacakge.json`, the value of which is the path to a script file, relative to the extension package directory.
+First, add a `scene` field to the `contributions` property of `pacakge.json`, the value of which is the path to a script file, relative to the extension package directory.Example:

 ```json
 {